 Risks of impairment of balance sheet items

 The carrying amounts of individual balance sheet items are subject to the risk of changing market and business conditions and thus to changes in fair values as well.
 Necessary impairments could have a significant negative non-cash impact on earnings and affect the accounting ratios.
-This applies in particular to the high level of intangible assets including goodwill, which mainly derive from the purchase price allocations made in connection with past acquisitions (further information can be found in the notes “Goodwill” and “Other intangible assets” in the Notes to the Consolidated Financial Statements).
-All relevant risks were assessed during the preparation of the Consolidated Financial Statements and were taken into account accordingly.
+This applies specifically to the high level of intangible assets including goodwill, which mainly derive from the purchase price allocations made in connection with past acquisitions (further information can be found in the notes “Goodwill” and “Other intangible assets” in the Notes to the Consolidated Financial Statements).
+All relevant risks were assessed during the preparation of the Consolidated Financial Statements and were taken into consideration accordingly.
 We rate risks beyond this as improbable with a potential critical impact.

 Risks and opportunities from pension obligations

 We have commitments in connection with pension obligations.
 The present value of defined benefit obligations can be significantly increased or reduced by changes in the relevant valuation parameters, for example the interest rate or future salary increases.
 Pension obligations are regularly assessed as part of annual actuarial reports.
 The obligations are covered by the pension provisions reported in the balance sheet based on the assumptions as of the balance sheet date.
-Some of these obligations are funded by plan assets (further information can be found in the Note “Provisions for pensions and other post-employment benefits” in the Notes to the Consolidated Financial Statements).
+Some of these obligations are funded by plan assets (further information can be found in the note “Provisions for pensions and other post-employment benefits” in the Notes to the Consolidated Financial Statements).
 To the extent that pension obligations are covered by plan assets consisting of interest-bearing securities, shares, real estate, and other financial assets, decreasing or negative returns on these assets can adversely affect the fair value of plan assets and thus result in further additions to pension provisions.
 By contrast, rising returns increase the value of plan assets, thereby resulting in excess cover of plan liabilities.
 We increase the opportunities of fluctuations in the market value of plan assets on the one hand and reduce the risks on the other by using a diversified investment strategy.
-The possible risk due to pension obligations could have minor effects on the net assets, financial position, and results of operations.
+The possible risk due to pension obligations could have moderate effects on the net assets, financial position, and results of operations.

 Assessment by independent rating agencies